The Villain

 Summary of The Villain

-• Popularity of “The Villain”: This ten verses poem “The Villain” by William Henry Davies, a Welsh hobo writer, and poet, is an interesting poem. it first appeared in 1920.
-The popularity of the poem lies in its simple description of the natural elements and their support to life on this earth except for a slight rebellious attitude from the wind that seems personified by the poet.
+• Popularity of “The Villain”: This ten verses poem ‘The Villain’ was written by William Henry Davies, a Welsh hobo writer and poet.
+It first appeared in 1920.
+The poem is popular because of its straightforward portrayal of nature’s elements and their contribution to life on Earth, with the exception of the wind’s personified defiance.

 • Major Themes in “The Villain”: Nature, love of nature, and pleasant atmosphere are the major thematic strands of this poem.
 The poem is interesting in that every other natural element is contributing to the happiness of others.
-If the clouds are happy, so are the stars as they are making the lambs and calves happy.
-This entire atmosphere gives birth to another happy episode until something unpleasant mars this mood of the entire atmosphere.
-In this case, the only villain is the wind that tries to mar the happiness of all others just by dragging the golden hair of the corn plant.
+If the clouds are happy, so are the stars, as they are making the lambs and calves happy.
+The atmosphere is full of joy until something unpleasant spoils it.
+Here, the only villain is the wind that tries to mar the happiness of all others just by dragging the golden hair of the corn plant.
 The entire message is that just a bad egg makes the entire company feel bad taste.

-Analysis of Poetic Devices Used in “The Villain”
+Analysis of Poetic Devices Used in The Villain

 4. Imagery: Imagery is used to make readers perceive things involving their five senses.
-The poem shows the use of imagery such as “And calves and lambs had tottering knees”, “While every bird enjoyed his song” and “I turned my head and saw the wind.”
+For example, “And calves and lambs had tottering knees”, “While every bird enjoyed his song” and “I turned my head and saw the wind”.

 5. Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
-The poem shows the use of joy as compared to a man, the wind compared to a villain.
+The poem shows the use of joy as compared to a man; the wind compared to a villain.
 Both are unique metaphors used in this poem.

 7. Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings that are different from literal meanings.
-Here corn and golden hair are symbols of life and happiness.
+Here, corn and golden hair are symbols of life and happiness.

-Analysis of Poetic Devices Used in “The Villain”
+Analysis of Poetic Devices Used in The Villain

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.